 Company Supplied Information.
 COMPANY DISCLAIMS ALL WARRANTIES, WHETHER EXPRESS OR IMPLIED, OF ANY KIND CONCERNING INFORMATION PROVIDED TO CONTRACTOR BY OR ON BEHALF OF COMPANY PURSUANT TO OR IN FURTHERANCE OF THE SERVICES PROVIDED PURSUANT TO THIS AGREEMENT, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTY THAT THE INFORMATION IS ACCURATE, CORRECT, COMPLETE, FIT FOR ANY PARTICULAR USE OR CAN BE USED WITHOUT INFRINGING ANY PATENT, COPYRIGHT, TRADEMARK, OR OTHER INTELLECTUAL PROPERTY RIGHTS OF THIRD PARTIES UNDER THE INTELLECTUAL PROPERTY RIGHTS OF THE WORLD.
-It is Contractor’s responsibility to ensure that the information provided to Contractor by or on behalf of Company is accurate, correct, complete and fit for the particular purpose(s) for which Contractor utilizes it.
+Contractor agrees, that any use of information provided to Contractor by or on behalf of Company as set forth in this Section 7.5 shall be at Contractor’s sole risk.

 Accuracy.
-Contractor represents and warrants that all Services and information presented to Company for acceptance are complete, accurate, and authentic.
+Contractor represents and agrees that all Services and information presented to Company for acceptance are complete, accurate, and authentic.

 Invoices.
-Contractor represents and warrants that all amounts reflected on invoices submitted by Contractor for payment are or will be accurate, just, due and owing under the terms of this Agreement and the applicable Tasking Letter, and that all Services for which Contractor seeks payment are free and clear of liens, claims, security interests and encumbrances arising in favor of Contractor and its subcontractors, vendors, suppliers and other persons or entities able to make a claim by reason of having provided labor, materials or equipment relating to the Services or any portion thereof.
-Contractor agrees and represents that in submitting an invoice, Contractor waives and releases all liens, claims, security interests and other encumbrances arising in favor of Contractor by reason of having provided labor, materials or equipment relating to the Services or any portion thereof, to the extent of such invoice.
-Contractor agrees to remove immediately any lien, claim, security interest or other encumbrances against Company, Company’s property, or Company’s Affiliates’ property, arising in favor of Contractor or its subcontractors, vendors, suppliers or other persons or entities by reason of having provided labor, materials or equipment related to the Services and to pay any damages, costs, losses and expenses (including, without limitation, court costs and attorneys’ fees) of whatever kind which Company may incur, be required to pay or be liable for as a result of, in connection with, arising out of, or related to any such lien, claim, security interest or other encumbrance.
+Contractor represents and agrees that all amounts reflected on invoices submitted by Contractor for payment are or will be accurate, just, due and owing under the terms of this Agreement and the applicable Tasking Letter, and that all Services for which Contractor seeks payment are free and clear of liens, claims for payment, security interests and encumbrances arising in favor of Contractor and its subcontractors, vendors, suppliers and other persons or entities able to make a claim by reason of having provided labor, materials or equipment relating to the Services or any portion thereof.
+Contractor agrees and represents that in submitting an invoice, Contractor waives and releases all liens, claims for payment, security interests and other encumbrances arising in favor of Contractor by reason of having provided labor, materials or equipment relating to the Services or any portion thereof, to the extent of such invoice.
+Contractor agrees to remove immediately any lien, claim, security interest or other encumbrances against Company, Company’s property, or Company’s Affiliates’ property, arising in favor of Contractor or its subcontractors, vendors, suppliers or other persons or entities by reason of having provided labor, materials or equipment related to the Services and to pay any damages, costs, losses and expenses (including, without limitation, court costs and attorneys’ fees) of whatever kind which Company may incur, be required to pay or be liable for as a result of, in connection with, arising out of, or related to any such lien, claim, security interest or other encumbrance, but only if Company has fulfilled its payment obligations under this Agreement.

 Responsibilities